mediafactory/DeuSu/README.md

 ### DeuSu

-This is a web search-engine that can easily hold a billion web-pages in its search-index.
+This is a web search-engine that can easily hold 2 billion web-pages in its search-index.
 If you want to see what it can do, see https://deusu.org/

-The above website runs on an Intel E3-1225 with 32gb RAM and two 500gb SSDs.
+The above website runs on an Intel i7-3770K with 32gb RAM and two 500gb SSDs running Windows Server, and another similar computer with just one 500gb SSD runnng Ubuntu Linux.
+These two servers are webserver and query-server.

+There are another two similar servers which work as crawler and for index-generation.

-The search-index on that site currently holds about 1.08 billion WWW-pages.
+The search-index on https://deusu.org currently holds about 2 billion WWW-pages.
-On average a query takes about 0.2 seconds.
+On average a query takes about 250ms.
 The transfer-speed from SSD into RAM is the limiting-factor for query-time.
 Even 600mb/s can be slow sometimes. :)

 The software was originally written in Delphi (=Pascal).
 The latest Delphi